Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 1. Student requests to complete task(s) in the task list.
 2. System receives the request and requests Student to hand in evidences.
-3. Student submits files or image as evidences.
+3. Student submits a file or a link as evidence.
-4. System receives evidences and marks task(s) as completed.
+4. System receives the evidence and marks task(s) as completed.

 Alternative Flow
 """"""""""""""""

-No evidences provided
+No evidence provided
-   In step 3, if Student do not submit files, the system will display an alert message and terminate the operation.
+   In step 3, if Student does not submit a file or a link, the system will display an alert message and terminate the operation.

-Empty files provided
+Empty file provided
-   In step 4, if Student submits empty files, the system will display an alert message and terminate the operation.
+   In step 4, if Student submits an empty file, the system will display an alert message and terminate the operation.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student and be logged in the system before this use case begins.
+User must be Student and has logged in to the system before this use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^